python/cpython/Doc/library/stdtypes.rst

      ``dict([('foo', 100), ('bar', 200)])``, ``dict(foo=100, bar=200)``

    If no positional argument is given, an empty dictionary is created.
-   If a positional argument is given and it is a mapping object, a dictionary is created with the same key-value pairs as the mapping object.
+   If a positional argument is given and it defines a ``keys()`` method, a dictionary is created by calling :meth:`~object.__getitem__` on the argument with each returned key from the method.
 Otherwise, the positional argument must be an :term:`iterable` object.
-Each item in the iterable must itself be an iterable with exactly two objects.
-The first object of each item becomes a key in the new dictionary, and the second object the corresponding value.
+Each item in the iterable must itself be an iterable with exactly two elements.
+The first element of each item becomes a key in the new dictionary, and the second element the corresponding value.
 If a key occurs more than once, the last value for that key becomes the corresponding value in the new dictionary.

    If keyword arguments are given, the keyword arguments and their values are added to the dictionary created from the positional argument.
 If a key